 For purposes of maintaining the capital accounts provided for in Section 4.04, and for federal income tax purposes during such periods, if any, as the Company is treated as a partnership, all items of income, gain, loss, deduction and credit of the Company shall be allocated to the Members in accordance with their respective Sharing Ratios, except (i) as is required by section 704(c) of the Code and the Treasury Regulations thereunder and as is permitted by Treas.
 Reg.
 Section 1.704-1(b)(2)(iv)(f), and (ii) that items of loss and deduction arising from the expenditure of funds contributed to the Company by a Member shall be allocated to that Member.

 .
-Subject to applicable law, (if any) restricting the ability of the Company to make distributions, distributions to the Members shall be made only to all     in proportion to their respective Sharing Ratios (at the time the amounts of such distributions are determined) and in such aggregate amounts and at such times as shall be determined by the Class A Member, provided that (i) all distributions made on or prior to , 2001 shall be made promptly after distributions on the G-Present B Member Interest are received by the Company from G-Present and (ii) if G-Past delivers a Put Notice to Enron Communications in accordance with the provisions of Section 2 of the Put Option Agreement, (a) in no event shall the aggregate of all    distributions made to the Class B Member exceed the amount required to enable the Trust to pay all sums due to the Lenders under the Facility Agreement in full and (b) the Class B Membership Interest shall be canceled immediately after all sums due to the Lenders under the Facility Agreement have been paid in full on the Final Distribution Date.
+Subject to applicable law, (if any) restricting the ability of the Company to make distributions, distributions to the Members shall be made only to all simultaneously concurrently    in proportion to their respective Sharing Ratios (at the time the amounts of such distributions are determined) and in such aggregate amounts and at such times as shall be determined by the Class A Member, provided that (i) all distributions made on or prior to June 30 August 31, 2001 shall be made promptly after distributions on the G-Present B Member Interest are received by the Company from G-Present and (ii) if G-Past delivers a Put Notice with respect to the Interest Payment    Date falling on June 30, 2001 to Enron Communications in accordance with the provisions of Section 2 of the Put Option Agreement, (a) in no event shall the aggregate of all    distributions made to the Class B Member exceed the amount required to enable the Trust to pay all sums due to the Lenders under the Facility Agreement in full and (b) the Class B Membership Interest shall be canceled immediately after all sums due to the Lenders under the Facility Agreement have been paid in full on the Final Distribution Date.

 .
 Upon the dissolution and winding up of the Company, all available assets shall be distributed to the Members in proportion to their respective Sharing Ratios in accordance with Section 10.02.

 .
 The management of the Company is fully vested in the Class A Member, and except as otherwise provided in this Agreement, (a) such Class A Member shall have full power and authority to manage the business and affairs of the Company in accordance with Section 2.04, and (b) no other Member shall have any such management power and authority.
-In no event shall the Company (i) incur indebtedness or consent to liens upon its property,    for so long as there is any principal, interest or other amount owed to the Lenders under the Facility Agreement, agree to any amendment, waiver or other modification of the G-Present Agreement or the issuance of any additional membership interests by G-Present, or agree to any change in the business of G-Present, without the express written consent of the Lenders.
+In no event shall the Company (i) incur indebtedness or consent to liens upon its property,    (ii) prior to the payment in full of all amounts outstanding under the Facility Agreement, assign any of its rights under or agree to any termination, amendment, waiver or other modification of the G-Present Agreement or (iii) or (ii) for so long as there is any principal, interest or other amount owed to the Lenders under the Facility Agreement, assign any of its rights under, agree to any amendment, waiver or other modification of the G-Present Agreement or the issuance of any additional membership interests by G-Present, or agree to any change in the business of G-Present, without the express written consent of the Lenders.

 .
 Persons dealing with the Company are entitled to rely conclusively upon the power and authority of the Class A Member set forth in this Agreement.